 - Goats for Sale: 6 Mistakes to Avoid When Buying Goats

-- 9 Tips Everyone Should Know for Keeping Your House Cool
+- 12 Best Tips for Keeping Your House Cool Without AC

 - Natural Mosquito Repellents That Work

-This post is by Amber Bradshaw of The Coastal Homestead.
+This post is by Amber Bradshaw of My Homestead Life.
 Amber is a environmentalist, homesteader, garden and outdoor enthusiast.
 She is a wife and mother of three.
 Amber owns a contracting business with her husband.
 She was President of the local Herb Society for the last three years, a 4-H Leader, and runs a CSA.
-Amber strives to live a more sustainable and self-reliant lifestyle that fits a busy schedule and a tight budget.
-She and her family live on the east coast on a little over 1/4 acre and encourages others to do big things with small spaces.
+She lives on the east coast with her family on a little over 1/4 acre and encourages others to do big things with small spaces.

 Get Homesteading 101 FREE, plus weekly updates and Subscribers Only information delivered to your inbox.